upcmd/updocs-content/logs/c0090_vvvv.md

           "cmd": "callee2: {{.person}}"
         },
         {
+          "cmd": "callee2: {{.loopitem}}",
           "name": "print",
-          "desc": "this will be the loopitem from parent caller's\nvar space and this is design\n", "cmd": "callee2: {{.loopitem}}"
+          "desc": "this will be the loopitem from parent caller's\nvar space and this is design\n" },
-        },
         {
           "name": "print",